rutuja-deshkar/upload-file-api/README.md

 DELETE "/users"

 2. Authentication
 I have used gem 'devise-jwt' for authentication.
-Create JWT secret key by typing rake secret in terminal.
-Save this key in .env file as
-DEVISE_SECRET_KEY=

 3. Getting started